whoflu/Influenza-Thresholds-settings-FAQ/README.md

 ---

-### Q: How many years of data do I need if I have multiple peaks in a year?
+### Q5: How many years of data do I need if I have multiple peaks in a year?

 **A:** When dealing with multiple peaks within a single year, the complexity of the data increases.
 It's recommended to have between 5-10 years of data to adequately characterize and understand these peaks in the context of influenza trends.
 This duration allows for capturing variations and anomalies, ensuring that the thresholds and models developed can accommodate the intricacies introduced by these multiple peaks.

 ---

-### Q: I need advice on dealing with the tropics.
-Are there solutions or just problems?
+### Q5: Can I still set thresholds if there is no clear season patten in my influenza surveillance data?

-**A:** The tropics pose unique challenges for influenza surveillance due to the distinct nature of its transmission dynamics:
+**A:** Areas with no clear season pattern for influenza surveillance present unique challenges due to their distinct transmission dynamics:

-- **Multiple Peaks:** Tropical regions sometimes exhibit more than two peaks in a single season.
-While the Moving Epidemic Method (MEM) and Average Curve Method (ACM) can effectively handle up to two peaks, they may not be suitable for seasons with more than two.
-For such scenarios:
+- **Multiple Peaks:** Such areas might show multiple peaks in influenza activity within a single season.
+Established methods like the Moving Epidemic Method (MEM) and Average Curve Method (ACM) are optimized for up to two peaks and might not cater to regions with more than two.
+In these situations:
-  - **Percentile Method:** This method can be advantageous as it doesn't rely on predefined seasonality, making it adaptable to the varying peak occurrences in the tropics.
+  - **Percentile Method:** This approach becomes beneficial as it isn't dependent on predefined seasonality, making it flexible to accommodate varying peak occurrences in regions without clear season patterns.
-  - **Expert Consensus:** In the absence of a clear analytical solution, gathering expert opinion and reaching a consensus can help set meaningful thresholds tailored to the region's unique challenges.
+  - **Expert Consensus:** When a clear analytical approach isn't evident, gathering insights from experts and forming a consensus can aid in establishing meaningful thresholds tailored to the unique characteristics of the region.

-- **Undefined Seasons:** The lack of a clear influenza season in some tropical regions can be addressed by:
+- **Undefined Seasons:** When a clear analytical approach isn't evident, gathering insights from experts and forming a consensus can aid in establishing meaningful thresholds tailored to the unique characteristics of the region.
   - **Segment Data:** Divide data into logical chunks (e.g., monthly or quarterly) to enable more manageable analysis and threshold setting.
   - **Leverage Local Knowledge:** Engage with local epidemiologists and health professionals to gain insights into disease circulation and inform threshold decisions.

-In conclusion, while tropical regions introduce complexities in influenza surveillance, a combination of analytical techniques and expert collaboration can help navigate these challenges.
+**To summarize, while regions without a clear season pattern pose certain challenges in influenza surveillance, a mix of analytical strategies and expert collaboration can assist in navigating these intricacies.**

 ---

-### Q: How many years of historical data are needed for percentiles?

-**A:** Determining the ideal amount of historical data for calculating percentiles is intricate and hinges on several factors:

-- **Variability of the Disease:** For disease with high year-to-year variability, more years of data will provide a more robust percentile estimate.

-- **Data Quality:** If the historical data is of high quality and consistency, fewer years might suffice.
-Conversely, data with inconsistencies or gaps might necessitate a longer historical dataset to derive reliable percentiles.

-- **Purpose of Analysis:** For short-term or preliminary insights, a smaller dataset could be acceptable.
-However, for comprehensive epidemiological studies or public health interventions, a longer dataset is advisable.

-In general, a minimum of 3-5 years of consistent, high-quality data is often recommended to calculate meaningful percentiles for influenza trends.
-Yet, the more years you can incorporate, the more reliable and representative your percentiles will be.

----
-### Q: How often should thresholds be reviewed and potentially recalibrated?
+### Q6: How often should thresholds be reviewed and potentially recalibrated?

 **A:** Regular review of thresholds is crucial to maintain their relevance and accuracy.
 Ideally, thresholds should be revisited **annually**.
 This annual review allows for the integration of data from the most recent influenza season, helping to ensure that the thresholds are up-to-date and reflective of any new epidemiological trends.
 Additionally, as data quality or surveillance methodologies evolve, an annual recalibration ensures that the thresholds remain robust and fit-for-purpose.
 Keeping thresholds current is vital for effective public health response and preparedness.

 ---

-### Q: Are there specific tools or software recommended for threshold setting?
+### Q7: Are there specific tools or software recommended for threshold setting?

 **A:** Absolutely, there are specialized tools and software developed for threshold setting in influenza surveillance: